Dylan Slepian

-Dylan Slepian (born April 18, 1995) is an American professional stock car racing driver who currently competes part-time in the NASCAR Whelen Modified Tour, driving the No. 63 for his own team.
+Dylan Slepian (born April 18, 1995) is an American professional stock car racing driver who last competed part-time in the NASCAR Whelen Modified Tour, driving the No. 63 for his own team.

 Slepian has also previously competed in the NASCAR Weekly Series and the World Series of Asphalt Stock Car Racing, and is a frequent competitor at Riverhead Raceway.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)